RelationalAI VS Code Extension

 - You can click on the cloud icon on a derived relation to open a view of the remote version of the model in a new editor.
 The remote views are editable.
 Alternatively, click on the document icon to open the local file in which that relation is defined.

-- Support for specifying query/update/install mode via a comment at the top of the block of code, or for sending fenced Markdown blocks that begin with
+- Support for specifying read/write/model mode for fenced Markdown blocks that begin with:

 RelationalAI: Load CSV